Weber Spirit II vs Genesis II: Which Gas Grill to Buy?

 Does the Weber Spirit II E-310 have a side burner?

-No. The Spirit II E-310 has three main burners but no side burner.
-If you want a side burner for heating sauces, sautéing vegetables, or keeping food warm while the main grill is occupied, you need the Genesis E-325S, which includes a side burner on the left table.
+No, and neither does the Genesis E-325.
+Both have three main burners but no side burner.
+If you want a built-in side burner for heating sauces, sautéing vegetables, or keeping food warm while the main grill is occupied, you need the Genesis E-335, which adds one.

 How much cooking space does the Weber Spirit II E-310 have?